This easy-to-make Pumpkin Scones recipe has the perfect sweetness level, a delicious spice blend, rich pumpkin flavor, and a tender crumb!

 - To Freeze Scone Dough: Roll out the scone dough into scones.
 Flash freeze the scone dough; to do so, arrange them on a large baking sheet, transfer to the freezer, and let them freeze solid.
 Store the frozen scone dough in a zip-top plastic bag in the freezer (label the bag with the date and contents).
 The scone dough will stay good in the freezer for up to 3 months.

-- To Reheat Frozen Scone Dough: Arrange the scones on a baking sheet and thaw in the fridge overnight.
-Continue with Step 6 in the recipe above.
+- To Bake Frozen Scone Dough: Arrange the scones on a baking sheet and thaw in the fridge overnight.
+Once thawed, bake as directed in the recipe.

 - To Freeze Baked Scones: Bake the scones as directed and let them cool completely.
 Flash freeze the baked scones; to do so, arrange them on a large baking sheet, transfer to the freezer, and let them freeze solid.
 Store the frozen baked scones in a zip-top plastic bag in the freezer (label the bag with the date and contents).
 The baked scones will stay good in the freezer for up to 3 months.